 Recently Stash Tea sent me a sample of their latest flavor — Meyer Lemon.
 Herbal tea takes me back to the year I lived in France and my friend Sarah and I explored all flavors of tisane.
 We would have loved this one, crafted from a blend of rosehips, lemongrass, orange peel, hibiscus, Meyer lemon oil, and safflower.

 Currently, Stash is running a recipe contest, featuring this newest flavor of herbal tea.
 There are several different categories to enter.
 And the prizes include a Kitchenaid Mixer, a dutch oven from Le Creuset, a Breville blender, a Takeya tea maker, and of course, cases of Meyer Lemon Herbal Tea.
-To read more details on the contest and to enter, go here.

 I got creative with this tea and decided to use it in baking.
 I already had a bag of Mix and Match Muffins in the freezer.
 So, I substituted tea for the liquid.
 The result was a batch of lemony sweet muffins that my family devoured in a flash.